-The usual methods of computation of runoff are as follows:
+The usual methods of computation of runoff used by project designers and acceptable to the District are as follows:

-- a.
-Rainfall minus losses and storage. - b.
-Soil Conservation Service (see U.S. Department of Agriculture, Soil Conservation Service, "National Engineering Handbook, Section 4, Hydrology."
-Additional, more current reference sources and design aids can be found in Appendix D.) - c.
-Rational method, for systems serving projects of less than 10 acres total contributing area (see State of Florida Department of Transportation, "Drainage Manual" Volume 2A 1987; or standard civil engineering texts.
-Additional, more current references and design aids are listed in Appendix D). - d.
+a.
+Rainfall minus losses and storage.

+b.
+Soil Conservation Service design methods (see, for example, U.S. Department of Agriculture, Soil Conservation Service, "National Engineering Handbook, Section 4, Hydrology."
+Additional, more current reference sources and design aids can be found in Appendix D.)

+c.
+Rational method, for systems serving projects of less than 10 acres total contributing area.
+Suggested references and design aids are listed in Appendix D.

+d.
 Other alternative methods and criteria proposed by the applicant that are functionally equivalent to the criteria in District rules.
 The applicant shall provide the District with reasonable assurance of such equivalency based on the submitted plans, calculations and other information.